kevmannn/yieldboon/README.md

 ## Challenges & Tradeoffs:
 ### Finding a new (simpler) way of showing (meaningful) context and letting go of idealism in the process
-Early on, rendering a map component to show the geographic context of forecasts appeared very desirable.
-However, as time wore on, picturing how everything should meaningfully fit together became less and less clear.
+Early on, rendering a map component to show the geographic context of forecasts appeared very desirable, but picturing how everything in the app should meaningfully fit together became less and less clear.
 This fact (combined with the possibility of reckoning with the map component's not-very-well-documented API) pushed me to reconsider my idea.
 Then the idea of using a prominent chart appeared.

 ### Chasing down bugs related to working with cached state
-[Redux-persist's purge method](https://github.com/rt2zz/redux-persist#persistor-object) saw lots of use.
+Getting used to a workflow where the entirety of the state was cached proved unwise.
+This was a way of getting around making unnecessary fetch requests to data services, but really it introduced unpredictability into my workflow.
-Early on it was slightly terrifying to recall that much had changed in the codebase since the last time the cache was purged.
+It became slightly terrifying to recall that much had changed in the codebase since the last time the cache was purged.
-Finding the origins of bugs related to this became simple, but it still would have been wise to make better use of [Redux-devtools-extension](https://github.com/zalmoxisus/redux-devtools-extension).
+Finding the origins of bugs related to this became simple, but it still would have been wise to make better use of [Redux-devtools-extension](https://github.com/zalmoxisus/redux-devtools-extension) here.

 ### Not letting focus on implementation quietly overrule purpose
 This was a prominent pitfall when [writing selectors](https://github.com/reactjs/reselect#creating-a-memoized-selector).